offscale/offshell/README.md

                             (hierarchically).
 Defaults to: 'unclustered'
       --load-system-host-keys LOAD_SYSTEM_HOST_KEYS
                             Load host keys from a system (read-only) file.
+      -o, --ssh-config      Output SSH config format.
+Don't connect.

 Sane defaults means usually you just:

     $ python -m offshell -n node_name

+If you prefer to use `ssh`, you can use this to add nodes to your ssh_config like so:

+    $ python -m offshell -n node_name --ssh-config >> ~/.ssh/config